adrianwedd/space-weather/iteration_logs/development_log.md

 ### Insights
 - Incorporating accessibility features in the UI/UX design ensures a more inclusive user experience, catering to a broader range of users.

+## Iteration 49: Implementing Real-Time Data Visualization Features

+### Observations
+- Created `visualization.js` and added a sample JavaScript code for real-time data visualization.

+### Insights
+- Real-time data visualization will provide users with immediate insights into the current state of space weather, enhancing user engagement.